TheSoftwareFactory/pi-gen/README.md

 # pi-gen

-_Tool used to create the raspberrypi.org Raspbian images_
+_Tool used to create Pulurobot Raspbian images (based on the raspberrypi.org Raspbian image generator_

 ## Dependencies